nodash-ai/nodash/packages/nodash-sdk/README.md

 ```

 **Parameters:**
 - `baseUrl` (required): Your server URL.
-Must be a valid URL or we'll throw a tantrum.
+Must be a valid URL.
 - `apiToken` (optional): Authentication token.
-Some servers need it, some don't.
-Life is complicated.
 For multi-tenant servers, tenant information is automatically derived from the token pattern (e.g., `demo-api-key-tenant1` → `tenant1`).

 **Example:**
 ```typescript